smithy-lang/smithy-python/designs/retries.md

     retry_after: float | None = None
     """The amount of time that should pass before a retry.

-    Retry strategies MAY choose to wait longer.
+    Retry strategies MAY adjust this value, for example by clamping it to an upper bound.
     """

     is_throttling_error: bool = False